Half Moon - Things to Do

 Great scenery and abundant wildlife reward visitors to this site near the Withlacoochee River.
 Explore the trails, bicycle along the roads, and enjoy fishing, hunting and wildlife viewing.

 Good deer hunting, small game, turkey and hog hunting opportunities are available.
 Approximately 200 acres of wildlife openings exist, and food plots or dove fields are planned for previously-disturbed sites.
 Appropriate licenses and permits are required.
-Check the hunt calendar and Regulations Summary for an area map, specific dates and quota permit requirements.
+Check the regulations summary brochure and hunt calendar before you visit.

 Fish for largemouth bass, sunfish and catfish in one of the 15 ponds on the area.
 These ponds were dug to provide water for cattle when the area was privately owned.
 A viewing deck/fishing dock is located along the main road, 2.5 miles from the entrance gate.
 Note that the area is closed to vehicles on non-hunting days.
 Appropriate licenses and permits are required.

 The interspersion of vegetation types on Half Moon attracts species that use two or more natural communities, resulting in a rich diversity of wildlife.
 Migratory warblers are abundant in March and April and also during fall migration.
 Enjoy wildlife viewing from the viewing deck/fishing dock, or along trails, including a boardwalk trail over Mill Creek.
 Visit the Wildlife page for more information about the area's wildlife.